-See what the public web currently says about the business
+See what travelers can currently verify about the business

-Review the factual footprint, the public action paths, category fit, and the gaps that weaken how the business is understood by travelers, AI systems, and search.
+Review the public facts, official links, category fit, and gaps that weaken how the business is understood by travelers.

 Use this when a Providence business needs more than a listing update.
-The work is to fix weak facts, tighten action paths, and make the business easier to understand inside real Providence traveler decisions without pretending to sell ranking or editorial inclusion.
+The work is to fix weak facts, clean up next steps, and make the business easier for travelers to understand without selling ranking or editorial inclusion.

-Providence Guide can help fix the public version of a business, improve how it fits decision pages, and tighten correction paths.
-It does not sell editorial recommendation, guaranteed ranking, or AI placement.
+Providence Guide can help fix the public version of a business, improve how it is represented, and clean up correction paths.
+It does not sell editorial recommendation, paid placement, or guaranteed visibility.

-Use email for publisher-side GEO inquiries.
+Use email for publisher-side business profile review inquiries.
 Include the business, the exact public problem, and why the issue matters before the next high-intent period.
+Providence Guide usually replies within 2 business days.

-The best Providence candidates already matter to travelers and need a cleaner public presence, not a shortcut around editorial standards.
+The best Providence candidates already matter to travelers and need a cleaner public presence, not a way around editorial standards.

-Restaurants, hotels, museums, and trip-shaping businesses benefit most when the business already deserves a public role and just needs a cleaner entity and stronger fit.
+Restaurants, hotels, museums, and trip-shaping businesses benefit most when the business already deserves attention and just needs clearer information and stronger fit.

 The work matters most when outdated facts or weak action links can waste a short-stay traveler’s attention right when demand tightens.

-This is not a ranking shortcut, pay-to-appear listing, or guaranteed AI-placement service.
-It is public-presence work anchored to truthful editorial boundaries.
+This is not a pay-to-appear listing or a shortcut around editorial standards.
+It is public-presence work anchored to truthful boundaries.

 The point is to make the business easier to understand, easier to trust, and easier to fit into real Providence traveler decisions.

-Fix the basic public facts first so the business stops reading differently across profiles, websites, and travel surfaces.
+Fix the basic public facts first so the business stops reading differently across profiles, websites, and travel pages.

 Make the action order fit the business: booking for stays, reservations or menu for dining, tickets for experiences.

-Treat canonical references and trustworthy action paths as part of the product, not as back-office cleanup.
+Treat official references and trustworthy next steps as part of the public experience, not as back-office cleanup.

 Clarify when the business is the right pick and when it is not.

-Align the description with the district, guide, and utility questions where the business truly helps the traveler.
+Align the description with the district, guide, and visitor questions where the business truly helps.

-Prefer one clear public role over a pile of vague marketing adjectives.
+Prefer one clear use case over a pile of vague marketing adjectives.

 Use scheduled review windows before spring travel, graduation, event weekends, and other high-pressure periods.